suegrimmond/suegrimmond.github.io/Video.md

 ## KCL Grimmond Urban Micromet – Video Guides
-Many people from the KCL Urban Micrometeorology Group contributing to making these videos.
+Many people from the KCL Urban Micrometeorology Group contributed to making these videos.
 They provide an introduction to instrument and computer locations, wiring, and safety issues.

 The videos are archived at:
   - Grimmond, S. (2024).
 KCL Urban Micromet – Video Guides.
 Zenodo. https://doi.org/10.5281/zenodo.13952162